 Uptime

-The estimated uptime for aLIGO is 79%, as indicated in the Table and Figure below.
+The estimated uptime for a single aLIGO detector is 77%, as indicated in the Table and Figure below.
+The calibration period and the scheduled maintenance periods are scheduled to be simultaneous for the two observatories.
+The estimated dual coincidence uptime is 69%.
 Each of the factors that are part of this estimate are discussed in the sections below.

 Hardware Failures